awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 If you register targets in an Availability Zone but do not enable the Availability Zone, these registered targets do not receive traffic from the load balancer\.

 **There is no return route for traffic**
 The targets registered with an Internet\-facing load balancer must have a route to the Internet\.
-Targets in public subnets can route 0\.0\.0\.0/0 to the Internet gateway\.
-Targets in private subnets can route 0\.0\.0\.0/0 to a NAT gateway or an EC2 instance in a public subnet\.
+Targets in public subnets need a route for 0\.0\.0\.0/0 to the Internet gateway\.
+If cross\-zone load balancing is enabled, targets in private subnets need a local route for 0\.0\.0\.0/0\.
+If cross\-zone load balancing is not enabled, targets in private subnets need a route for 0\.0\.0\.0/0 to a NAT gateway or an EC2 instance in a public subnet\.

-**The client is in a peered VPC or AWS managed VPN**
+**The client is in a peered VPC**
-Network Load Balancers do not support connections from clients to your load balancer over VPC peering or AWS managed VPN unless the clients are C5, `i3.metal`, or M5 instances\.
-For VPC peering, both VPCs must be in the same region\.
+Network Load Balancers do not support connections from clients to your load balancer over VPC peering unless the clients are Nitro instances and both VPCs are in the same region\.

 ## Targets receive more health check requests than expected<a name="health-check-interval"></a>

 Health checks for a Network Load Balancer are distributed and use a consensus mechanism to determine target health\.
 Therefore, targets can receive more than the number of health checks configured through the `HealthCheckIntervalSeconds` setting\.

-To reduce the number of health checks to your targets, use a static HTML file as the HTTP target or use TCP health checks\.

 ## Targets receive fewer health check requests than expected<a name="too-few-health-checks"></a>